TenmaChinen/py-cmd-react/README.md

 - os : build-in module used as interface of the operative system.

 - webbrowser : build-in module that provides high-level interface to manage a browser.

+- json : build-in module to read and write json files.

 ## Setup